PacificCommunity/ofp-sam-yft-review-analysis/README.md

 1. Plot both 2017 and 2020 diagnostic, as a starting point for stepwise analysis

-2. Review our stepwise findings
+2. Share stepwise findings with colleagues
-   * is it still otoliths, JPTP, and selectivity?
-   * share with colleagues

 3. Create a doitall that runs the 2020 diagnostic
    * find R analyses required